RESOStandards/transport/WEB-API-CORE.md

 ## 2.7 Standard Resources

-In general, it's required that the RESO Web API be able to output data as per the RESO Data Dictionary.
+In general, the expectation is for the RESO Web API to output data as per the RESO Data Dictionary when a given data element is defined.

-As of Web API 1.0.2+ and Data Dictionary 1.6+, at least ONE of the following Data Dictionary resources MUST be supported by a compliant server:
+As of Web API 1.0.2+ and Data Dictionary 1.6+, at least ONE of the following Data Dictionary resources MUST be present for a server to be considered compliant for Certification:
 * Property - a _Property_ resource [based on the RESO Data Dictionary Specification](https://ddwiki.reso.org/display/DDW17/Property+Resource).
 * Member - a _Member_ resource [based on the RESO Data Dictionary Specification](https://ddwiki.reso.org/display/DDW17/Member+Resource).
 * Office - an _Office_ resource [based on the RESO Data Dictionary Specification](https://ddwiki.reso.org/display/DDW17/Office+Resource).
 * Media - a _Media_ resource [based on the RESO Data Dictionary Specification](https://ddwiki.reso.org/display/DDW17/Media+Resource).
 * InternetTracking - an _InternetTracking_ resource [based on the RESO Data Dictionary Specification](https://ddwiki.reso.org/display/DDW17/InternetTracking+Resource).

-_**Note**: Additional resources may be added in future versions of the specification._
+_**Note**: Additional standard resources may be added to this list in future versions of the specification._

 Servers MAY support more than one version of the RESO Data Dictionary and may also define additional resources to support specific use cases.
 For example, a server could provide a "Mobile" resource that returns a condensed list of fields to reduce the size of a response.
-However, if this resource contains standard Property resource fields, for example, the Property resource MUST also be available on the given server during Certification even if it's not visible in production for certain roles.
+However, if this resource contains standard Property resource fields, the Property resource MUST also be available on the given server during Certification even if it's not visible in production for certain roles.

 Servers MAY support local resources, fields, or lookups that don't follow the RESO Data Dictionary specifications, and may extend any of the existing standard resources or lookups with their own localized values, except where otherwise noted.
 For instance, `StandardStatus` is a closed enumeration in the Property resource and may not be extended.